joelhawksley/identity/components-2020/slides.md

 ^ why do we turn to these abstractions?

+^ Why are we breaking from rails convention?

+^ in talking with many of you

 ---

 # Testing & Encapsulation

-^ in talking with many of you
+^ it comes down to

 ^ testing and encapsulation